-IMPORTANCE OF 3D NON CONTACT PROFILOMETER FOR WEAR STUDY
+IMPORTANCE OF 3D NON CONTACT PROFILOMETER FOR STEP HEIGHT MEASUREMENT

-Unlike other techniques such as touch probes or interferometry, the 3D Non-Contact Profilometer, using axial chromatism, can measure nearly any surface, sample sizes can vary widely due to open staging and there is no sample preparation needed.
+Unlike other techniques such as touch probes or interferometry, the 3D Non Contact Profilometer, using axial chromatism, can measure nearly any surface, sample sizes can vary widely due to open staging and there is no sample preparation needed.
 Nano through macro range is obtained during surface profile measurement with zero influence from sample reflectivity or absorption, has advanced ability to measure high surface angles and there is no software manipulation of results.
-Easily measure any material: transparent, opaque, specular, diffusive, polished, rough etc. The technique of the Non Contact Profilometer provides an ideal, broad and user friendly capability to maximize surface studies; along with the benefits of combined 2D & 3D capability.
+Easily measure any material: transparent, opaque, specular, diffusive, polished, rough etc. The technique of the Non Contact Profilometer provides an ideal, broad and user friendly capability to maximize surface studies when step height will be needed; along with the benefits of combined 2D & 3D capability.